wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/5-exercise-deploy-msix-app-attach.md

 In this exercise, you'll add and test MSIX app attach.

 > [!NOTE]
 > To complete this exercise, you need to have an active Azure subscription and run a Windows Virtual Desktop environment.
-You can identify all the prerequisites for this exercise in the previouis unit of this module, "Manage MSIX app attach."
+You can identify all the prerequisites for this exercise in the previous unit of this module, "Manage MSIX app attach."

 ## Add MSIX app attach in Windows Virtual Desktop